 Want to hide your AC unit outside?
-Learn how to hide an AC unit in your backyard with an easy removable screen.
+Learn how to hide an HVAC unit in your backyard with an easy removable DIY air conditioner screen.
 This project is featured in 30 Builds to Put Your KregJig to Work.

 HERE’S WHAT WE USED: